Last Updated on February 24, 2025 by Maged kamel

 Find the area for the shaded area.

-We will proceed to estimate the area of the shaded portion for the two parts, again we will substitute for the values of XA and Xb.
-For the details of these calculations please refer to the next slide image, the area is equal to 10.4347.
+We will proceed to estimate the area of the shaded portion for the two parts.
+Again, we will substitute the values of XA and Xb.
+For the details of these calculations, please refer to the next slide image.
+The area is equal to 10.4347.

 Find the X bar for the shaded area and the x coordinate.

-It is easy to find the x bar which is the distance from the Cg of the shaded area to the Y-axis by dividing the value of the first moment of area about the Y-axis to the area.
-The final value of the x bar is equal to 1.797 which is the value of the x coordinate of the Cg point.
+It is easy to find the x bar, the distance from the Cg of the shaded area to the Y-axis, by dividing the value of the first moment of area about the Y-axis to the area.
+The final value of the x bar is equal to 1.797, which is the value of the x coordinate of the Cg point.

 Find the first moment of area about the X-axis for the shaded area.

 d the integration of a strip of width (dx) and height (y-1) from xb to xa multiplied by (1+y)/2.
-There is a detailed estimate sketch that shows how to derive the y-bar for the second strip from the X-axis.
+A detailed estimate sketch shows how to derive the y-bar for the second strip from the X-axis.
 The details of the estimate of the first moment of area about the x-axis are given in the next three slides in detail.

 I have considered the second integration to simplify the calculation.